-As discussed in Note 2, Roswell Park received significant relief funding during fiscal year 2021, which helped to mitigate some of the negative financial impacts of the COVID-19 pandemic.
+As discussed in Note 2, Roswell Park received relief funding during fiscal years 2022 (\$2,770) and 2021 (\$16,635), which helped to mitigate some of the negative financial impacts of the COVID-19 pandemic.
+All relief funding was recorded as other income within non-operating revenue in the consolidated statements of revenues, expenses, and changes in net position.
 Known and unknown risks and uncertainties caused by the COVID-19 pandemic, may continue to have a material impact on Roswell Park's operations, financial condition, and cash flows.
 At this time, Roswell Park cannot estimate the length or severity of the pandemic, which limits Roswell Park's ability to forecast the pandemic's impact on Roswell Park's financial position, results of operations and cash flows.
 Roswell Park believes that the actions it has taken, combined with the various forms of government aid received, has positioned itself to adequately fund operations during the COVID-19 pandemic.